This page aims to assist the electrical industry to understand their responsibilities

-To ensure the integrity and safety of the customer’s electrical installation the non-MEC Metering installers must –
+To ensure the integrity and safety of the customer’s electrical installation the non-MEC Metering installers must ensure that:

-a) in accordance with the requirements of the Victorian Electricity Supply Industry (VESI): Installation Supply Connection Tests & Procedures manual to ensure integrity of supply to the customers main or occupancy switchboard or the equipment to be supplied and the correct operation of metering equipment on the connection of the electricity supply; or
+- in accordance with the requirements of the Victorian Electricity Supply Industry (VESI): Installation Supply Connection Tests & Procedures manual to ensure integrity of supply to the customers main or occupancy switchboard or the equipment to be supplied and the correct operation of metering equipment on the connection of the electricity supply or

-b) in compliance with AS 4741:2010 – Testing of connections to low voltage electricity networks; or
+- in compliance with AS 4741:2010 - Testing of connections to low voltage electricity networks or

 A body corporate or person that provides electricity to another person is defined in the Electricity Safety Act 1998 (the Act) as an electricity supplier.

-- Before an electricity supplier first connects an electrical installation or an individual customer’s electrical installation to an electricity supply, the electricity supplier must ensure that –
+Before an electricity supplier first connects an electrical installation or an individual customer’s electrical installation to an electricity supply, Section 45 of the Act requires that an electricity supplier must ensure that

-- a certificate of electrical safety has been issued for the installation of the metering equipment by the meter installer; and
+- a certificate of electrical safety (COES) has been issued for the installation of the metering equipment by the meter installer and

 - as far as practicable, ensure the installation is safe to energise.